ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   transport features, and for long-term caching of cryptographic identities and parameters for associations among endpoints;

-- Asynchronous connection establishment, transmission, and reception, allowing most application interactions with the transport layer to be event-driven, in line with developments in modern platforms and programming languages;
+- Asynchronous Connection establishment, transmission, and reception, allowing most application interactions with the transport layer to be Event-driven, in line with developments in modern platforms and programming languages;

-- Explicit support for multistreaming and multipath transport protocols, and the grouping of related connections into connection groups through cloning of connections, to allow applications to take full advantage of new transport protocols supporting these features; and
+- Explicit support for multistreaming and multipath transport protocols, and the grouping of related Connections into Connection Groups through cloning of Connections, to allow applications to take full advantage of new transport protocols supporting these features; and

 - Atomic transmission of data, using application-assisted framing and deframing